 Warning:This site is for serious Star Wars geeks only.
 (Although I liked it too).
 It’s about the original trilogy, not the lame prequels.

-This is, not kidding, a “fried cow's brain sandwich”, which is on the menu at the Hilltop Inn in Evansville Indiana.
+This is a “fried cow's brain sandwich”, which is on the menu at the Hilltop Inn in Evansville Indiana.
 You would never catch me eating one of these disgusting things.
 I mean, look at it.
 They didn’t even toast the bun.

 Animal of the Week:Northern Sea Star.
 This animal is a pillar of Biomes' educational programs.
 We use this animal at the center to illustrate regeneration, in the tide pools for hands-on activities, in our In-class programs and our One-Month Aquarium Program.
 One feature that is often noticed on this animal is the orange dot near the center.
 This is not an eye, as is often thought.
 It is called a sieve plate (also known as the madraporite) and is used to draw water into the body.
 The water is used by the animal's water vascualar system in order to make the suction cups on the tube feet work.